Worth $23

 I last remembered the silver necklace on Lisa Gehrig’s neck.

-I woke up the next morning with the worst hangover ever.
+I woke up the next morning with the worst hangover in Paul Talisman’s history.
 A painful brick was lodged inside my head.

-After a shower, the hangover lasted.
-I threw up in the toilet and then checked Facebook for anything new, hoping someone would get in touch with me with connections.
-As it turned out, Lisa Gehrig sent me a friend request.
+A shower wouldn’t cure the pain.
+I threw up in the toilet and checked Facebook for anything new.
+I would hope someone would get in touch with me with connections.
+Lisa Gehrig sent me a friend request.
 It excited me.
-I must’ve impressed her with my charm, or she felt bad for forgetting me, but at least she remembered me.
-Regardless, I accepted her request.
+I must’ve impressed her with my charm.
+Or she felt bad for forgetting me.
+But at least she remembered me.
+Needless to say, I accepted her request.

 She also invited me to an alumni page where people had written about me.
 I assumed: